Tag Archives: Bowel Incontinence

 • Other causes – There are many possible causes for bowel leakage including overuse of laxatives, radiation treatments, etc.

-Fecal incontinence, also known as bowel incontinence, is inconvenient and can be embarrassing.
+Fecal incontinence is inconvenient and can be embarrassing.
 It is treatable, and there are many treatment options available to you if you are suffering.
 Contact the Incontinence Institute today to learn how we can help treat fecal incontinence.

 A